 An online-only bank operates entirely online, without physical branches.
 All account management activities must take place on your computer, tablet, or smartphone.
 A traditional bank typically has branches in multiple states nationwide.
 Examples are national banks like Chase, Citi, and Wells Fargo, as well as the smaller local banks that may be in your area.

-How can I choose the best bank for my senior checking account?
+What is the best bank for senior citizens?

 What banks have free checking accounts with no minimum balance?